mostafaadawy/argon_tinker_from_scratch/README.md

 - removing all providers where it is used from parent except module provider "AccountingServiceProvider" which acting ass appServiceProvider and also keep RouteServiceProvider
 - structuring lang folder to have two folders for arabic and english
 - structuring views folder

+# Solving Bugs Get it Work
+Using `composer du` to get the errors
+- editing classes paths in routes